jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 exerted in learning as an index into their ability [1].
 Exerting high amount of effort means an individual has low ability.
 Even more dangerous, these individuals view failures as warning signs that they will be judged as having low ability.
-Therefore when high effort is required, these individuals may experience high anxiety.
+Therefore when high effort is required, these individuals may experience anxiety.

 Compare this to people with *learning goals*, who view effort as a mean of activating an ability.
-That is, putting effort into something will result in you increasing your ability.
-These individuals also view failures as an indication that the task will require even more effort.
+These individuals also view failures simply as an indication that the task will require more effort.
 As well, exerting effort in the service of learning may bring intrinsic rewards and pleasure.

 It is important that we try to prioritize learning goals over performance goals.
 Of course, it is not realistic to completely avoid the latter.
-When we do reach for performance goals, it's important to still keep in mind that failures are not an indication of personal deficiencies, but rather an sign that more effort is required rather then a judgement of their ability.
+When we do reach for performance goals, it is important to keep in mind that failures are not an indication of personal deficiencies, but rather a signal to put mor effort in.
+We also need to keep our original performance goal in view and develop proper strategy to meet that goal.

-We also need to keep our original performance goal in view and develop proper strategy/plan to meet that goal.
+So how do we deal with challenges when reaching for our goals?

 ## Using Adversity